leka/moti/INSTALL.md

 >It's our present to the world!

-Here after, you'll find two sets of instructions:
+You'll find two sets of instructions:

 *	[Quick Installation Guide](#quick-install-guide)
 	*	OS X